FabricMC/fabric/CONTRIBUTING.md

 - `@ApiStatus.Internal` is recommended for implementation classes to avoid IDE autocompletion suggesting them.
 There should be no need for internal methods or classes in the public API package.

 ### Naming
-- All names should follow the yarn naming standards.
+- All names should follow the [Yarn naming standards](https://github.com/FabricMC/yarn/blob/HEAD/CONVENTIONS.md).
 - If a class only contains getter methods, the `get` prefix may be omitted for methods.
 The `get` prefix may also be omitted where it is not appropriate.
 - Accessor mixins should be named **Target**Accessor, other mixins should be named **Target**Mixin, where `Target` is the target class name.
 More details in the mixin section below.